dcturbogator/dcturbogator.github.io/_posts/2023-02-25-test-post-text.markdown

 ---
 layout: post
 author: Chris Anderson
-title:  "Welcome to Jekyll!"
+thumbnail-img: /assets/img/08.jpg
+title: "Test Post Text"
+subtitle: Join me on my journey to south america and all the wildlife
 date:   2023-02-25 21:34:12 -0500
-categories: jekyll update
-thumbnail-img: /assets/img/07.jpg
 tags: code
+categories: code
+cover-img: /assets/img/blog_2.png
+share-img: /assets/img/path.jpg
+published: false
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.